(Last updated on: 15/06/2021)

 How Travelling Stimulates Babies’ Senses

-I am by no means discouraging you to attend Baby Sensory classes, I did actually think they were very good and were indeed one of the best baby classes that I attended.
-The simple fact is, however, that there is only so much you can achieve with props in a small hall surrounded by the same babies and their parents each Friday at 10.45am.
+I am by no means discouraging you from attending Baby Sensory classes.
+I did actually think they were very good and were indeed one of the best baby classes that I attended.
+The simple fact is, however, that there is only so much you can achieve with props in a small hall surrounded by the same babies and their parents each Friday at 10.45am!
+So, how does travelling stimulate babies’ senses?!

 Spending Quality Time with Baby